+(1) General

-- (1) General - (A) This annex provides standard of wear limit for decision of repair of main hull structural members.
-Wear limit or allowable wear quantity means allowable wear limit. - (B) When worn down thickness of hull structural members exceed the wear limit, inspections are to be carried out in detail and corresponding hull structural members are to be renewed by the date recommended by the Surveyor. - (C) Wear limit provided by this annex is based on the requirements and scantlings during construction.
-Therefore, the wear limit for the structural members which have scantlings larger than the required ones and margin in strength may be considered appropriately. - (D) Wear limit on hull structural members not provided by this annex follows what is deemed appropriate by the Surveyor. - (2) Wear limit on hull structural members - (A) Wear limits on structural members are provided in Table 1.
-However, for vessels built under IACS Common Structural Rules(Pt 11, Pt 12 or Pt 13), Ch 3, 105, 2 of the Rules is to be applied. - (B) Value of wear limit indicates the limit on equally distributed wearing. - (C) When partial corrosion occurs in stress concentrated part, partial replacement or reinforcement shall be carried out without reference to Table 1.
+- (A) This annex provides standard of wear limit for decision of repair of main hull structural members or hull equipment.
+Wear limit or allowable wear quantity means allowable wear limit. - (B) When worn down thickness of hull structural members exceed the wear limit, inspections are to be carried out in detail and corresponding hull structural members are to be renewed by the date recommended by the Surveyor.

+If the thickness measurement results of structural members or fittings exceed the wear limit, the processing procedure is to comply with Ch 2, 109. of the Rules.

+- (C) Wear limit on hull structural members not provided by this annex follows what is deemed appropriate by the Surveyor. - (2) Wear limit on hull structural members - (A) Wear limits on structural members are provided in Table 1.
+However, for vessels built under IACS Common Structural Rules(Pt 11, Pt 12 or Pt 13), Ch 3, 105.
+2 of the Rules is to be applied. - (B) Value of wear limit indicates the limit on equally distributed wearing. - (C) When partial corrosion occurs in stress concentrated part, partial replacement or reinforcement shall be carried out without reference to Table 1.